 How to get robot voice for your content

-Typecast is a speech synthesis software that offers a library of 300+ unique voices.
+Typecast is a text-to-voice synthesizer that offers a library of 400+ unique voices.
 These voices range from anime characters, and rapping female voices, to tv reporters, and narrators.

 In the library, you will also find the mighty Neoguard and P-0150N – two contemporary robot voices.